ScottWorks/Meme-Bounty/README.md

 3. When the all the packages have been installed we will launch a local version of the Ethereum blockchain that our smart contracts will intereact with.
 Navigate back to the root of the directory and enter the following `truffle develop`.

 4. At this point we need to compile the smart contracts then migrate them by entering `compile` inside the Truffle Development Console followed by `migrate`.
+After the migration is succesful copy the ./contracts folder into the ./src directory.
+NOTE: Remember to copy the contracts folder after every migration.

 5. Now that our local development blockchain is live we can connect MetaMask.
 If you have not done so already install [MetaMask](https://www.metamask.io), then create an account.
 Once that has been completed login and change the network from Main Etherenum Network to Custom RPC, this should allow you to enter a "New RPC URL", in this field put "http://127.0.0.1:9545".
 This RPC URL should match that of the development blockchain.
 Last import some of the private keys found in the Truffle Development Console into MetaMask.